lauslim12/Anzu/README.md

 ## Automated Cron Setup

 Cron is used to schedule timers of when Anzu would remind its users about tasks to be done.
-Like a true scheduler bot, cronjobs are run at the following times (GMT +7 time):
+Like a true scheduler bot, cronjobs are run by default at the following times (GMT +7 time):

 - 01:00 (to clean up expired tasks)
 - 17:00 (to remind a user / group / room about a task)

+You can change the timezone and the number of times you want to be reminded by editing the configuration file at `constants/constants.ts`.

 If you have a paid LINE subscription, you can add more reminders.
 However, as I am stuck with the free version, I'll keep them at two reminders per day.